Mc0Shell/C19Verifier/README.md

   datetime

-Enter the path to the image as a parameter.
+Enter the path to the image as a command parameter.

-All extensions supported by PIL are allowed.
+All extensions supported by Pillow are allowed.

 ![Cattura2](https://user-images.githubusercontent.com/55066055/133647279-f98a1f05-6e1c-4e2a-b100-f9cc81ecd969.png)